bratpeki/modern-milkytracker-guide/docs/fx.md

 Alters note volume up and down at a given speed and depth.

-The speed is not reset after the effect.
+The volume is not reset after the effect.

 ### 8xx Set note panning position